Wild Lives Forest School

 Bookings are taken for the six week half term and cost £54 for the first or only child (£9 per session) and £48 for each subsequent sibling (£8 per session).

-Adults and babies under 6 months are free of charge.
+Adults and non walking siblings are free of charge.

 Woodland wellbeing retreat for women.
 We will be gathering together to relax and enjoy some time in nature, with seasonal natural crafts, bushcraft, yoga and delicious vegan food cooked on the campfire.
-Get in touch to register your interest as spaces will be limited!
+New dates coming soon!